Smile makeover

 Invisalign uses special software, giving your dentist precise control over the movement of your teeth.
 Plus, 3D scanning technology means you can see a virtual image of how your new straight teeth will look.

-Throughout your Invisalign treatment your dentist will monitor your progress.
+Throughout your Invisalign treatment your dentist in Potts Point, Sydney, will monitor your progress.
 You’ll have regular appointments for them to make adjustments and track the progress of your teeth.

 Invisalign pros